midi1996/JBOG/muh_vanilla.md

 	<string>[You'll find some arguments here already, add the above to them]</string>
 	...
 ```
-Save the file, go to 20) after the Deskies config.
+Save the file, rename and copy the resulting plist file and paste it in CLOVER (partition)> EFI > CLOVER and replace the one already there.

 ### For deskies: